johnwunder/cti-whittler/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `-prod` flag for a production build, use use `--base-href` to set the base href (e.g. to your github.io site root).
+For example, my build command is `ng build --prod --base-href https://johnwunder.github.io/cti-whittler/`.

 ## Deploying to Github Pages